briatte/integritate/README.md

 The main entry point is `0.scrape.r`.
 The opening parameters of the script will scrape categories `1:23`, `26:32` and `35`.
 The missing categories are the Central Election Bureau (_n_ ~ 9,000 pages) and uncategorized documents (_n_ ~ 9,000 pages), which both fail to scrape due to server-side issues with calling high page number values.

 Running `0.scrape.r` will run `1.tables.r` to download the tables and `2.plots.r` to visualize the aggregated data.
 The download loop in `3.download.r` is for the PDF files and should be run separately.
-From a sample of slightly below 2,000 declarations from the Ministry of External Affairs, average PDF file size is about 1.7 MB.
+From a sample of 4,500 declarations from the Ministry of External Affairs and Ministry of Communication, average PDF file size is 1.7 MB.

 To get a breakdown of links by institution: